Oneo64/Auldworlde/Characters/Saga.md

 ## Abilities
 ### Physicality
 Sága sports a sword and shield, but isn't very good at it.
+She learned a move from her father, which is how to disarm someone with her weaponry.

+### Story-telling
+Sága can tell stories as she makes them up.
+She can also tell them without planning any characters or storyline.

 ### Language
 Sága's native language is Oddarish.

+### Hypnotism
+For some reason, Sága knows how to hypnotize a chicken.